w3f/polkadot-wiki/docs/learn/learn-staking.md

   This will allow you:

   - to avoid carrying around your Ledger device just to sign staking-related transactions, and
-  - to and to keep the transaction history of your stash clean
+  - to keep the transaction history of your stash clean

 - **Staking Proxy:** This account acts on behalf of the stash account, signalling decisions about nominating and validating.
 It can set preferences like commission (for validators) and the staking